top of page

 We are dedicated to making this application process accessible to all interested producers, including those with limited internet and technology access.
 Please choose the best application method for you.

-To apply for CAGP Agroforestry Assistance, please complete and submit the below application and associated worksheet.
+To apply for the Catalyzing Agroforestry Grant Program, please complete and submit an application and Time and Budget worksheet.
 Be sure to fill out both parts: the application and budget worksheet to the best of your ability, and include supporting documentation.
 Please note that your application will not be complete until you return your completed application and the Time and Budget Worksheet.

 Strong applications will include supporting documentation to aid project narratives.
 Examples include annotated maps or aerial imagery, existing planning documents, business plans, farm newsletters, promotional videos, product lists, and website links.
 Please be sure to label photos and documents with your farm name.